Eighteenth Sunday in Ordinary Time

 Historically, this kind of rhetoric was directed primarily toward women, spawning a nearly $500 billion global cosmetic market!
 But men are catching up!
 The men’s market is forecasted to reach nearly $30 billion by 2023.

 Several years ago, while flying home from a business trip, I was seated across from two young women.
 As we approached home, the one nearest me began to prepare for landing.
 She initiated an elaborate cosmetic ritual that involved no fewer than ten brushes plus an array of tubes and compacts.
 At first, it struck me really funny.
 Then I realized how very sad it was.

 This maturing child was no more than eighteen.
 She was naturally beautiful with the vigor of youth.
 But she had obviously spent a lot of money and time not believing in her natural beauty.

 Society considers vanity as a kind of pride and pomposity.
 I think just the opposite.
 I think vanity is really fear, self-dissatisfaction, anxiety and pain because something has convinced us that we are inadequate.

 Vanity damages souls as well as bodies.
 It makes us behave in greedy, self-absorbed and careless ways toward our neighbors.
 It makes us pretend we are more than we think we are.
-It saps us of the strength to be generous, trusting and hopeful.
+It saps us of the strength to be generous, trusting, honest and hopeful.

 Paul, in his letter to the Colossians, tells us to get over this kind of vanity: